 We currently have 10 members from all walks of life who either work as artists or enjoy ceramics as a hobby.
-Membership includes storage space, 40l firings included, and 24hr key holder access. *Memberships are currently FULL!*
+Membership includes storage space, 40 litres of kiln space per month, access to house glazes and equipment, and 24hr key holder access to the studio.

-We pride ourselves on being an inclusive environment for people of all ability levels and experience, and welcome people who have no experience of working with clay at all, to those who have completed higher education in ceramics.
+We pride ourselves on being an inclusive educational environment for people of all ability levels and experience.

 We believe in the benefits of clay as a therapeutic tool for everyone, whether as a personal practice or professional endeavour.

 Our studio equipment includes 2 toploading kilns, an extruder, a slab roller and 7 pottery wheels.
 Access to basic stoneware glazes & stoneware clay is also available.

 We can be found at this address (links to Google Maps):

 Parking & access:

 Our site does not have private parking facilities, however there is plenty of roadside parking available close by on James Street or around the Chapel Street area.
 The studio is a 10 minute walk from Salford Central train station, or 15 minutes walk from Albert Square.

 The studio is located on the first floor of a renovated Victorian mill, so unfortunately we do not currently have lift access.
 We do hope to get this in the future so that our space can be fully inclusive of people with mobility issues.
 We apologise for the inconvenience.

 Please note: Private classes are available outside of opening hours.
 Please contact us to arrange these and find details on our booking page.